lmorg/murex/docs/blog/reading_lists.md

 * [`formap`](../commands/formap.md):
   Iterate through a map or other collection of data
 * [`out`](../commands/out.md):
-  Print a string to the STDOUT with a trailing new line character
+  Print a string to the stdout with a trailing new line character

 <hr/>